drunkard/ceph-readable-doc/html/_sources/radosgw/s3-notification-compatibility.rst.txt

 Topic Configuration
 -------------------
-In the case of bucket notifications, the topics management API will be derived from `AWS Simple Notification Service API`_.
+In the case of bucket notifications, the topics management API will be derived from `AWS 简单通知服务 API`_.
 Note that most of the API is not applicable to Ceph, and only the following actions are implemented:

  - ``CreateTopic``